 No. Doctors and physician assistants cannot be held civilly liable for reporting a victim’s injuries to the police as long as they had a good faith belief that domestic violence was the cause.

-But as discussed above, failing to follow reporting requirements is a criminal petty offense in Colorado.5
+As discussed above, failing to follow reporting requirements is a petty offense in Colorado.5

 Some of the mandatory reporters for child abuse include: